BobKoto/bob-site/spacergyfiles/spacergyfile01.md

         background-color: lightblue;
       }
 </style>
-This is an Android based 3D arcade game with 2 levels. &#128512;
+This is an Android 3D arcade game with 2 levels. &#128512;

 Gameplay uses a mobile joystick to intercept or evade objects.